Miracle of Life

 Today marks exactly 48 years since one of the most difficult days in our lives – a day of miracles in the making.
 With a 17-month-old toddler and anticipating a new addition to the family in a few months, I kissed my husband goodbye as he left for work early that morning.

-As he managed to get out of the driveway, he soon realized he was going to have some trouble.
+Though he managed to get out of the driveway, he soon realized he was going to have some trouble.
 Aside from the layers of ice on top of the snow, not too far from the house, a school bus slid toward the river, blocking the road.
 There was no way in or out.

 Alone with my 17-month-old.
 Nervous.
 Afraid.
 Not sure what to do except pray.

 Minutes passed slowly.
-Suddenly, there was a knock at the door.
+Then suddenly, there was a knock at the door.
 A deputy sheriff who lived further down our dead-end road heard on his radio that a family was in trouble.
 He was able to get to our house to see if he could help in any way.
 Thankfully, he had his radio on that morning.
 It was comforting to know someone was with us who could help if labor began progressing.

 Well, friends, here is Dana, our "frail and petite" premie, 48 years later, along with her three sons.